OpenCollarTeam/opencollarteam.github.io/docs/RLV.md

 ## Relay
 This button in RLV brings up the relay menu.
 See [Relay](/docs/Relay) for more.
-To call the relay meny:
+To call the relay menu:
 >[prefix] relay

 ## Folders